chrismlittle123/chip/IDEAS.md

 WHAT ABOUT PROBLEMS LIKE CACHE, ETC.??
 I kind think that I should monitor implementation and AS SOON as there is an issue, stop it, fix it with Claude, then let Claude finish the job?

+Be able to "Save" progress and move between different "Features" or "Sessions" ??? how would this work?